Photoshop Halftone Dot Pattern tutorial

 First we need to convert our photo from color to black and white.

-In the Layers panel, click the New Fill or Adjustment Layer icon at the bottom.
+Click the New Fill or Adjustment Layer icon at the bottom of the Layers panel.

 Clicking the New Fill or Adjustment Layer icon.